eca-sae/internet-drafts-eca-sae/draft-ritz-eca.md

     * **Implementation Status:** The section detailing the prototype's status is now included.

 * **Removed SAE from RECOMMENDED or normative transport requirements.
 Preliminary formal modeling and validation demonstrates that SAE is not required to maintain the security properties inherent in the logic of the applied cryptography.
+* **Removed chaining and heirachal trust section (attestation renewal is a stronger example of AR re-use)

 ### Scope and Terminology Refinements